bentford/FunWithCoreAnimation/README.md

-# Goal
+# CocoaHeads

-To show how simple game animations can be accomplished with Core Animation.

-I'm presenting in June 2013, so this is WORK IN PROGRESS until my talk. ;)
+I'm presenting at [CocoaHeads PDX](http://cocoaheads.org/us/PortlandOregon/) in June 2013.

+This code will be used in the talk.

+Is WORK IN PROGRESS for now...

 ### Done so far